p0nce/dido/README.md

-Dido is my personal and very specific attempt on a text editor.
+Dido is a specific text editor for the D language.

 Status: early garbage.